 In 2017 Seatuck launched the Penataquit Creek Revival, a long-term effort to improve the overall health of the entire creek and to restore its role in the community.
 Partnering with numerous local organizations, we’re working to advance a series of projects, including storm water improvements, invasive species and debris removal, native plantings, culvert upgrades and native fish restoration.
 At the same time, we’re working to reconnect the community to the creek through a series of trails, boardwalks and access points, as well as opportunities for engagement in educational and volunteer activities.

-Join Seatuck and the First Baptist Church of Bay Shore for a volunteer work day.
+Join Seatuck and the First Baptist Church of Bay Shore on Monday, January 18, 2021 for a volunteer work day.
 We’ll be pulling invasive weeds and planting native species as we continue to restore the ecological health of this portion of Penataquit Creek.

 Baptist Church Project

 A portion of riparian property owned by the First Baptist Church of Bay Shore has been the site of the first Penataquit Creek Revival project.
 Here, just east of Bay Shore High School, where the braided, shallow stream flows along acres of protected woodlands, Seatuck is partnering with the church and other community partners to establish a restored creekside park.
 When complete, it will feature native plantings, gathering spaces and viewscapes of the creek.
 The church, eager to incorporate appreciation and stewardship of the creek into their overall campus, will make the property fully open to the public and accessible to the nearby school for educational programming.

 The Baptist Church Project is supported in part by funding awarded to Seatuck from the New York State DEC’s Trees for Tribs program.
 Since 2007, the program has supported the restoration and reforestation of New York’s small creeks and streams.